casualsnek/cassowary/docs/3-faq.md

 ---

-**Q. I have found a bug/issue, have a suggestion or I have questions not answered here!**
+**Q. I have found a bug/issue, have a suggestion, or have questions not answered here!**

 A. Feel free to [open an issue here](https://github.com/casualsnek/cassowary/issues)!